rishinair05/rishinair05.github.io/index.md

 My current research focuses on Implicit Neural Representations (INR) and KST-based models.
 I formulated Scaled-ActNet, an architecture that introduces input frequency scaling and a SIREN-based initialization scheme to ActNet, outperforming baseline models on image and audio reconstruction tasks.

 **ExoByte AI & ExoMind**
 I am a Co-Founder, Researcher, and Developer at ExoByte AI, where we are researching parameter-efficient, on-device AI models.
 Our vision is to create deeply personalized models with persistent memory that learn user preferences and context over time, acting as a seamless companion.
-I am currently working on ExoMind: a privacy-first application designed as an on-device cognitive memory system, enabling users to store, search, and derive insights from their personal knowledge.
+I am currently working on a privacy-first application designed as an on-device cognitive memory system, enabling users to store, search, and derive insights from their personal knowledge.

 ## Resume